Courses - Fall 2020

 HEBR 210 – Intermediate Israeli Hebrew I

 Further development of language skills: listening comprehension, oral efficiency, intermediate grammar and syntax, reading and writing.
 Note: Students with other previous experience in Hebrew must take a placement exam.
 Prerequisite: HEBR 120.

-Advanced study of modern Hebrew.
-This course is designed to strengthen linguistic skills, enrich vocabulary, and further the study of grammar and syntax.
+Intensive reading or research under faculty supervision.
 Not open to native speakers of Hebrew.
 Prerequisite: HEBR 220 or permission of the instructor.